-Our surface water scientists Jarred Arthur and Emily Gray were tasked with carrying out the sampling and testing of water in the Selwyn River at Coes Ford, and the Heathcote River in Woolston, Christchurch - as part of the study for MfE (Ministry for the Environment) and ESR.
+Before lockdown, our surface water scientists Jarred Arthur and Emily Gray were tasked with carrying out the sampling and testing of water in the Selwyn River at Coes Ford, and the Heathcote River in Woolston, Christchurch - as part of the study for Ministry for the Environment (MfE) and ESR.

 What do we hope to gain from this study?

 Jarred said by establishing a relationship between E. coli, other pathogens, and their source in the water, scientists hope to be able to predict the human health risks of where and when harmful pathogens will appear.

 “There are a lot of land-use pressures including agriculture, urban pressures (e.g. stormwater), and waterfowl or other nesting birds,” he said.

 “All those pressures add up on the water, and so we’re helping measure how those pressures are different in waterways around the country.